darlysson/indie-campers-challenge/README.md

 ```

 ## Running
-Backend: Run the following commands inside the folder server.
+Backend: Run the following commands inside the server folder.
 (Server runs on port 3000)
 ```
 yarn dev or npm run dev
 ```
-Frontend: Run the following commands inside the folder client.
+Frontend: Run the following commands inside the client folder.
 (App runs on port 8080)
 ```
 yarn serve or npm run serve
 ```